-Holistic, integrated and interconnected approaches
+Practices

+Holistic approaches

 Responsiveness to children

-Play based learning and intentionality

-Cultural responsiveness
+Learning through play

+Intentional teaching

 Learning environments

+Cultural competence

 Continuity of learning & transitions

-Assessment and evaluation for learning, development and wellbeing
+Assessment for learning

-One of the key practices in the Early Years Learning Framework is play based learning and intentionality.
+Two of the key practices in the Early Years Learning Framework are learning through play and intentional teaching.

 Learning through Play

 Play provides opportunities for children to learn as they discover, create, improvise and imagine.
 When children play with other children they create social groups, test out ideas, challenge each other's thinking and build new understandings.
-Play provides a supportive environment where children can ask questions, solve problems and engage in critical thinking.
+Play provides a supportive environment where children

+can ask questions, solve problems and engage in critical thinking.
 Play can expand children's thinking and enhance their desire to know and learn.
 Our educators take on many roles in play with children and use strategies to support learning.
 We engage in sustained shared conversations with children to extend their thinking.
 We provide a balance between child led, child initiated and educator supported learning.
 We create learning environments that encourage children to build attachment.
 Grove educators recognise spontaneous teachable moments as they occur, and use them to build on children's learning.
 We actively support the inclusion of all children in play, help children recognise when play is unfair and offer constructive ways to build a caring, fair and inclusive learning community.

+Intentional Teaching

+Intentional teaching is deliberate, purposeful and thoughtful.
+When we engage in intentional teaching we recognise that learning occurs in a social context and that interactions and conversations are vitally important for learning.
+At Grove we actively promote children's learning through worthwhile and challenging experiences and interactions that foster high-level thinking.
+We use strategies such as modelling and demonstrating open questioning, noticing and wondering, speculating and explaining, engaging in shared thinking and problem solving to extend children's thinking.
+A growth

+mindset is encouraged at all times.
+Grove educators monitor and document our children's learning in a number of ways.

+The five learning outcomes are designed to capture the integrated and complex learning and development of all children.
+(EYLF, p.15)

+Learning Outcomes

+Children have a strong sense of identity

+Children are connected with and contribute to their world

+Children have a strong sense of wellbeing

+Children are confident and involved learners

+Children are effective communicators.